UWNetworksLab/uProxy-networking/README.md

 `curl -x socks5h://localhost:9999 www.google.com`

-There will more tests soon!
+There will be more tests soon!